MicrosoftDocs/Viva/Viva/engage/analytics.md

 ## Access analytics

 >[!NOTE]
->To view analytics, users must have Viva Engage Premium which is bundled with the _Viva Suite_ and _Employee Communications and Communities_ license.
+>To view premium analytics features, users must have Viva Engage Premium which is bundled with the _Viva Suite_ and _Employee Communications and Communities_ license.
+Conversation, live event, and some community analytics are available without a premium license.
 Audience analytics are only viewable by leaders that have at least one primary assigned audience and their delegates.

 - To open analytics, select the analytics icon on the top navigation bar in Viva Engage.

-Analytics data is refreshed every 24 hours.
+Most analytics data is refreshed every 24 hours.
+Conversation and community analytics update in near real time.
 If you don’t see changes reflected immediately, check back the next day.

 ## Manage analytics